Addiction | 6 min read

 Reading Time: 6 minutes

 Drug abuse is becoming a national crisis, ruining countless lives every year.
 Not only are the lives of those addicted and dependent on the drugs being affected, but also those close to the users, who love them and hope to see them free of their addiction one day.
-Most people have heard of illegal drugs like cocaine, meth, and heroin and are probably aware of the nation’s ongoing struggle with prescription abuse as well, but they aren’t the only dangerous substances that are impacting friends and loved ones.
+Most people have heard of illegal drugs like cocaine, meth, and heroin, and are probably aware of the nation’s ongoing struggle with prescription abuse as well.
+However, they aren’t the only dangerous substances that are impacting friends and loved ones.

-One of the most dangerous recently-discovered party drugs is lean, which set the stage for many years of addictions.
-Lean was initially popularized by DJ Screw and consisted of a particular prescription cough syrup that included codeine and promethazine that was then combined with soda and candy.
+One of the most dangerous recently discovered party drugs is lean, which sets the stage for many years of addiction.
+Lean was initially popularized by DJ Screw and consisted of a particular prescription cough syrup that included codeine and promethazine, which was then combined with soda and candy.[2]
 This combination creates a powerful sedative effect that can often lead to overconsumption and a long list of potential side effects and health issues.

-Since the original lean was made with a prescription cough syrup, it created many of the same effects as other opioids, although to somewhat of a lesser extent since codeine is often considered one of the less potent opioids.
+Since the original lean was made with a prescription cough syrup, it created many of the same effects as other opioids.
+However, to some extent, since codeine is often considered one of the less potent opioids.
 Even still, taking lean built a dependency on the drug and significantly increased the likelihood of an overdose situation.
 In addition, the potential for overdose was often elevated due to lean being consumed in conjunction with other common party drugs, in particular stimulants like cocaine, which would cause the user to consume more lean to counteract the shorter-lasting stimulants.

-While it is still possible to get the cough syrup needed to make the original lean, there has been a significant reduction in the ability to obtain the primary drug component needed to make it due to regulatory and legislative action.
-This would normally be an ideal situation, but in the wake of more difficult-to-obtain original lean, several other imitation products have been popping up in the consumer market, claiming to use all-natural and legal substances to achieve the same effects.
+While obtaining the cough syrup needed to make the original lean is still possible, regulatory and legislative action have significantly reduced the ability to get the primary drug component required to make it.
+This would typically be an ideal situation, but in the wake of the more difficult-to-obtain original lean, several imitation products have been emerging in the consumer market, claiming to use all-natural and legal substances to achieve the same effects.

-One of these products is called Legal Lean, made by Arco Globus Trading LLC, and it has the potential to lead you, as well as your friends and loved ones, down a potentially dangerous and addictive path of relaxation and sleepiness.
+One of these products is Legal Lean, manufactured by Arco Globus Trading LLC.
+It has the potential to lead you, your friends, and your loved ones down a potentially dangerous and addictive path of relaxation and sleepiness.

 What Is Legal Lean & What Are The Side-Effects of Use?